Increasing prices and inflation putting additional strain on at-risk families.

 Be a social media advocate!

 We've gone orange in support of #HungerActionMonth.
-Join the campaign for awareness by using our Facebook frame or another hunger-related frame and going orange on your social media profile.
+Join the campaign for awareness by going orange on your own social media profile.

 Start a fundraiser on your profile to benefit the Center or another hunger-fighting organization.